MikhailMS/preflight-check/README.md

   - [x] gem presence
   - [x] Ruby-on-Rails presence
 - [x] Removes duplicates from PATH variable
-- [x] Different checks, depending on OS:
+- [-] Different checks, depending on OS:
   - [x] Mac OS
   - [x] GNU/Linux
+  - [ ] Red Hat/Centos
+- [-] Downloads missing components:
+  - [x] Mac OS
+  - [ ] GNU/Linux
+  - [ ] Red Hat/Centos

 ## Some improvements could be made in the future and extra functionality could be added
+- [ ] Think about project structure, as at the moment it is not well build
+- [ ] Erase duplicated code as much as possible

 ## To run the script, execute command
   `git clone https://github.com/MikhailMS/preflight-check preflight-check && cd preflight-check && . preflight-check.sh`